Estimating Maximal Symmetries of Regression Functions via Subgroup Lattices: Abstract

 \section{Abstract}

-We present a method for estimating the maximal symmetry of a regression function.
+We present a method for estimating the maximal symmetry of a continuous regression function.
 Knowledge of such a symmetry can be used to significantly improve modelling by removing the modes of variation resulting from the symmetries.
 Symmetry estimation is carried out using hypothesis testing for invariance strategically over the subgroup lattice of a search group $\mathcal{G}$ acting on the feature space.
-We show that the estimation of the unique maximal invariant subgroup of $\mathcal{G}$ can be achieved by testing on only a finite portion of the subgroup lattice when $G_{\max}$ is a compact connected subgroup of $\mathcal{G}$, even for infinite search groups and lattices (such as for the 3D rotation group $SO(3)$).
-We then show that the estimation is consistent when $\mathcal{G}$ is finite.
-We demonstrate the performance of this estimator in low dimensional simulations, on a synthetic image classification on MNIST data, and apply the methods to an application using satellite measurements of the earth's magnetic field.
+We show that the estimation of the unique maximal invariant subgroup of $\mathcal{G}$ generalises useful tools from linear dimension reduction to a non linear context.
+We show that the estimation is consistent when the subgroup lattice chosen is finite, even when some of the subgroups themselves are infinite.
+We demonstrate the performance of this estimator in synthetic settings and apply the methods to two data sets: satellite measurements of the earth's magnetic field intensity; and the distribution of sunspots.